freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 And the admin will also have the following two credentials:

--  The secret code for the *Application Server*'s *Two-Factor Authentication*.
+-  The secret code for the Application Server's *Two-Factor Authentication*.
--  The secret code for the *Monitor Server*'s *Two-Factor Authentication*.
+-  The secret code for the Monitor Server's *Two-Factor Authentication*.

-*Journalist*
+Journalist
 ------------

-The *Journalist* will be using a *Journalist Workstation* to view submissions with SecureDrop Inbox.
-The tasks performed by the *Journalist* will require the following set of passphrases:
+The Journalist will be using a *Journalist Workstation* to view submissions with SecureDrop Inbox.
+The tasks performed by the Journalist will require the following set of passphrases:

 -  The Qubes full disk encryption (FDE) password of the *Journalist Workstation* they use, required to unlock system storage on boot.
 -  The Qubes system user password for the *Journalist Workstation* they use, required to log in.

-The *Journalist* will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a YubiKey.
-This means the *Journalist* will also have the following credential:
+The Journalist will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a YubiKey.
+This means the Journalist will also have the following credential:

--  The secret code for the *Journalist*'s *Two-Factor Authentication*.
+-  The secret code for the Journalist's *Two-Factor Authentication*.

-*Export Device*
+Export Device
 ~~~~~~~~~~~~~~~

 We recommend using encrypted USB flash drives for transferring files off of the *Journalist Workstation*.

 For every export operation, the user will need to enter the USB flash drive's encryption passphrase at least twice (on the computer they're copying from, and on the computer they're copying to).
-To make it easy for them to find the passphrase, we recommend storing it in the *Journalist*'s own existing password manager, which should be accessible using their smartphone.
+To make it easy for them to find the passphrase, we recommend storing it in the Journalist's own existing password manager, which should be accessible using their smartphone.

 If your organization is not using a password manager already, please see
 the `Freedom of the Press Foundation guide <https://freedom.press/training/blog/choosing-password-manager/>`__